pedestrian-dynamics-HM/vadere/README.md

 If you are using Vadere for your publication, please cite: http://dx.doi.org/10.17815/CD.2019.21.

+### Vadere Units

+All measurements in Vadere are in SI units.
+That means, meters for the positions in the GUI and Topography, and meter/second for speeds.

 ## Contact

 If you have questions about Vadere, have found a software bug or have a suggestion for improvements, please feel free to either